amerchel/amerchel/README.md

 *   🌍  I'm based in Poznań, PL
 *   ✉️  You can contact me at [ada.merchel98@gmail.com](mailto:ada.merchel98@gmail.com)
 *   🧠  I'm learning basics of programming
-*   ⚡  I'm in love with MARVEL
+*   ⚡  I'm a huge fan of MARVEL

 <p align="left">